 - B-cells make antibodies that attach to germs and let your immune system know they need to be killed off.

 - T-cells have a couple of jobs.
 Some destroy germs, while others keep track of immune cells.
 They let your body know when to make more of certain kinds and less of others.
+Memory T cells are T-cells that remain dormant after an infection and become active again when they are faced with the same infection.

 Lymph fluid also carries protein, waste, cellular debris (what’s left after a cell dies), bacteria, viruses, and excess fat that are filtered by the lymphatic system before it’s dumped back into the bloodstream.